socialitylab/socialitylab.github.io/projects/index.md

   <img src="/images/circle.jpg" alt="Women and researchers pose together for a photo after a focus group discussion; photo by Arthur Orieny; Laisamis, Kenya, 2024" style="width: 200px; height: auto; margin-right: 10px;">
   <p>
     <h5 style="text-align: left;">Climate change adaptation</h5>
    Individuals and households use strategies to reduce the risks of climate impacts – to adapt to them.
 In the HSL, we study which adaptations are created, modified, shared, and used; the environmental predictors of which adaptations are used; and whether adaptations that reduce risks to livelihood can increase risks to health.
-For more, see our work on remittances, culture and climate adaptation, and climate change and health in Kenya.
+For more, see our work on remittances, culture and climate adaptation globally, and on climate change and health in Kenya.
     </p>
 </div>